Generic Name: rizatriptan benzoate

 In adult patients taking propranolol, only the 5 mg dose of rizatriptan benzoate tablets is recommended, up to a maximum of 3 doses in any 24-hour period (15 mg) [see Drug Interactions (7.1) and Clinical Pharmacology (12.3)].

-For pediatric patients weighing ≥40 kg (88 lb) taking propranolol, only a single 5 mg dose of rizatriptan benzoate tablets is recommended (maximum dose of 5 mg in a 24-hour period).
-Rizatriptan benzoate tablets should not be prescribed to propranolol-treated pediatric patients who weigh less than 40 kg (88 lb) [see Drug Interactions (7.1) and Clinical Pharmacology (12.3)].
+For pediatric patients weighing ≥40 kg (88 lb) taking propranolol, only a single 5-mg dose of rizatriptan benzoate is recommended (maximum dose of 5 mg in a 24-hour period).
+Rizatriptan benzoate should not be prescribed to propranolol-treated pediatric patients who weigh less than 40 kg (88 lb) [see Drug Interactions (7.1) and Clinical Pharmacology (12.3)].

 Dosage Forms and Strengths

-- 5 mg tablets are a pale pink-colored, circular, flat, beveled-edge uncoated tablets debossed with ‘X’ on one side and ‘13’ on other side.
-The tablets may be mottled.
+- 5 mg tablets are pink, oval-shaped tablets debossed with '462' on one side and "IG" on the other side.

-- 10 mg tablets are a pale pink-colored, circular, flat, beveled-edge uncoated tablets debossed with ‘X’ on one side and ‘14’ on other side.
-The tablets may be mottled.
+- 10 mg tablets are pink, oval-shaped tablets, debossed with '463' on one side and "IG" on the other side.

 - Ischemic coronary artery disease (angina pectoris, history of myocardial infarction, or documented silent ischemia), or other significant underlying cardiovascular disease [see Warnings and Precautions (5.1)].